saha-indranil/sem4/OS/assignment5/home5.md

     echo $i
   fi
 done
 ```

 ---

-_4) to calculate the sum of digits of any number entered through keyboard._
+_4) Write a shell script to calculate the sum of digits of any number entered through keyboard._

 ```bash
 #!/bin/bash